Sharp Spectral Asymptotics for Operators with Irregular Coefficients. III. Schroedinger operator with a strong magnetic field: Reduction

-It is much simpler to analyze transformation by $\mu^{-1}h$-pdos than by $\mu^{-1}h$-FIOs with not very regular symbols and one can avoid some hassle if (\ref{3-32}) holds.
+It is much simpler to analyze transformation by $\mu^{-1}h$-pseudo-differential operators than by $\mu^{-1}h$-Fourier integral operators with not very regular symbols and one can avoid some hassle if (\ref{18-3-34}) holds.
 This restriction is not smoothness related: one just need to take away from $\mu^2 M'+V'$ a term of magnitude $\mu ^{-1}$.